This classic loop of the Isle of Wight is one for every cyclist’s bucket list.

 If you need an excellent meal at the end of the day, and our staying in/around Ventnor, we can recommend:

 If you don’t want to stay in the Bonchurch/Ventnor area then, since this is a loop ride, you could easily stay somewhere else and start the ride from there.
-Take a look at our accommodation suggestions in our ultimate guide to the Isle of Wight for cyclists.
+Take a look at our Isle of Wight cycling accommodation suggestions.

 Read our tips for cycling on the Isle of Wight before you set out.